discord-akairo/discord-akairo/README.md

 Open an issue or a pull request!
 Everyone is welcome to do so.
 Make sure to run `npm test` before committing.

+## Explains some of the features
+Enabling/Disabling a Command: Just add enabled to the super of the command it is a boolan true equals enabled false equals disabled
+`Support 'timespan' ArgumentType` to do this in your argument just set the type to `timespan`